Population: 9,058,297

 K-12 Blended Learning Activity

-There are two known programs that provide blended learning in Quebec.
+There are potentially two programs that provide blended learning in Quebec.
 In addition to their distance offerings, LEARN provides its services and resources – such as tutoring, tailored pedagogical content, training, community learning centres’ support, academic peer review articles, curated resources, and enrichment activities – to stakeholders across the province in a blended format.
-During the 2021-22 school year an estimated 35,300 or more students accessed LEARN’s tutorial content.
-Finally, there has been no recent data submitted on the Écoles en réseau (i.e., Networked Schools), although the program appears to remain active.
+During the 2024-25 school year, LEARN registered 3,115 students who attended 39,453 appointments.
+Finally, the Écoles en réseau (i.e., Networked Schools) was a blended learning program that was active for over a decade.
+However, reference to the program can no longer be found to it online, and there has been no contact from the program with the research team in several years – so it is assumed the program has ceased.

 References